rmellis/MacLike-Discord-Linux/README.md

 6. Return to Discord and enable `MacLike` from the theme list.

 ### Vencord
-1. Download the `MacLike.theme.css` file from the [latest release](https://github.com/syryz/MacLike-Discord/releases/latest)
+1. Download the `MacLike.theme.css` file from the [here](https://github.com/rmellis/MacLike-Discord-Linux/blob/main/MacLike.theme.css).
 2. Open Discord settings.
 3. Navigate to the `Vencord` tab and select the `Themes` sub-tab.
 4. If using QuickCSS, copy and paste the contents of `MacLike.theme.css` to the editor.